An Occurrence at Owl Creek Bridge (film): Plot

-A handbill posted on a burnt tree, dated 1862, announces that anyone interfering with bridges, railroads or tunnels will be summarily executed.
+A handbill posted on a burnt tree, dated 1862, announces that any civilian caught interfering with bridges, railroads, or tunnels will be summarily executed.
 Union troops prepare a civilian prisoner, Peyton Farquhar, for death by hanging from a rural railroad bridge.
 The soundtrack contains only bird noises and brief military orders.
 As the rope is adjusted about Farquhar's neck, a vision of his home, wife and children flashes before him.

 When Farquhar is dropped from the bridge, the rope breaks and he falls into the river.
-He frees himself from his bonds, removes his boots, and begins swimming downstream as the troops fire at him.
+He frees himself from his bonds, removes his boots and begins swimming downstream as the troops fire at him.
 Farquhar is swept through rapids and crawls ashore exhausted but laughing with relief.
 Glimpses of tree branches, sky and crawling insects are interrupted by a distant cannon shot which sends him running through a forest, then along a linear and orderly lane.
 Finally arriving at the gates of his home, he pushes his way through foliage.
 Farquhar reaches open lawn and runs toward his wife as she walks toward him, smiling and weeping.

 Just as the couple are about to fall into each other's arms, Farquhar stiffens and gasps, and his head snaps back.
 The scene cuts back to his body hanging from the bridge, his entire escape and reunion with his wife revealed to be an illusion experienced in the moment of the drop.